jessepav/lacygoill-wiki-backup/vim/vim9.md

     $ vim -Nu NONE -S /tmp/foo.vim -S /tmp/dir/bar.vim

-    from a script in parent directory~
+    from a script in parent directory˜

 ### at an arbitrary location?